galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 zenodo_link2: "https://zenodo.org/records/10362755"
 zenodo_link3: "https://zenodo.org/records/7020318"
 questions:
-- How can we adapt the plots to our research data?
+- How can the plots be adapted to suit the research data?
-- How can we filter the data to show only significant information?
+- How can the data be filtered to show only significant information?
-- How can we compare multiple visualisation methods?
+- How can multiple visualisation methods be compared?
-- How can we use numerical and categorical metadata for amplicon visualisation?
+- How can numerical and categorical metadata be used for amplicon visualisation?
 objectives:
 - Use heatmap workflow to analyse and visualise amplicon data
 - Use ungrouped or grouped data or grouped data with facets